 PrEP access can be challenging for clients and navigators alike.
 At PleasePrEPMe, we hear lots of questions—from both PrEP seekers and navigators—about paying for PrEP, finding a sex-positive prescriber, and other essentials of supportive PrEP services.

-“Helping People Access PrEP: A Frontline Provider Training on PrEP Research, Care, and Navigation” is a free, self-directed, online training designed to help answer these questions and many more.
+“Helping People Access PrEP: A Frontline Provider Training on PrEP Research, Care, and Navigation” is a free, self-directed, online training based on our PrEP Navigator Manual designed to help answer these questions and many more.

 We designed this course to support and empower navigators and other non-clinician staff across the United States in providing inclusive, affirming PrEP services backed by current data and clinical best practices.